tmax818/cmpsci190/discussion/week3/week3.md

 });
 ~~~

 despite the order of the functions in the script, the second one always executes first in my Chrome browser.
-Upon refreshing the page, the event listner on `DOMContentLoaded` executes noticably faster.
-If you are viewing this comment on my [website]() you can open a console and hit refresh to see my demo.
+Upon refreshing the page, the event listener on `DOMContentLoaded` executes noticeably faster.
+If you are viewing this comment on my [website](http://www.tylermaxwell.co/cmpsci190/discussion/week3/index.html) you can open a console and hit refresh to see my demo.